seznam/slo-exporter/docs/modules/prometheus_ingester.md

 resultAsQuantity: false
 # How often to execute the query.
 interval: <go_duration>
+# Query data with given offset.
+Useful to ensure consistency when querying data coming from remote write.
+offset: <go_duration>
 # Names of the labels that should be dropped from the result.
 dropLabels:
   - <label_name>